Police College

 • The College of Policing in the United Kingdom was created in 2012 to guide police officers and policing authorities to a higher level of professionalism.

-How can Canada create a successful national Policing College?
+How can Canada create a National Centre for Policing Excellence (NCPE)?

-We propose the creation of a College at the federal level.
-Governance of the College must include policing officials and citizens representing the diversity of Canada.
+We propose the creation of the NCPE at the federal level.
+The College must include policing officials and citizens representing the diversity of Canada.
 It is important to achieve understanding with the Canadian Association of Chiefs of Police and each provincial Solicitor General as an early step.
 We believe that police leaders including the RCMP, First Nations leaders, other community leaders, police associations and police officers are ready for change.

 National standards will:

-• Fill the voids of current training by enhancing the understanding of diversity, racism and mental health thus enabling officers to better understand and better calm people and de-escalate.
+• Fill the voids of current education by enhancing the understanding of diversity, racism and mental health thus enabling officers to better understand and better calm people and de-escalate.

 • Enhance the understanding of First Nations history and colonization and issues affecting marginalized people in Canada.